A different approach to buyer persona creation

 Oh, the price!
 Maybe the most important piece of information for any business/startup owner.
 What amount is our marketing persona willing to pay?
 This is quite a difficult question, and if you don’t have past clients, it’s almost impossible to answer.
 You could look at your competitors to see what price they offer for their products.
 Or even ask employees about their knowledge.

 Still, the best option is to develop a survey.
 This is how you’ll find out the amount your potential customers are willing to pay, which is not always equal to the market price.
 In marketing, this amount is called the psychological price.

 After all, your competitor might have a different customer profile.
 That means their price might not apply to your business.
 You don’t want to overprice, obviously.
 But you don’t want to sell your product cheaper than your customer’s psychological price, either.

 Remember when we told you about competition research?
-Did you look on your competitors’ social media and blog?
-Did you find any question about your product or industry?
+Did you look at your competitors’ social media and blogs?
+Did you find any questions about your product or industry?
 Did you find any that repeat themselves?
 Then hooray!
 You already found your persona’s frequently asked questions.

 You can start by researching what other solutions are available to solve their need.
-Then, based on the info you already had, figure out which ones they might go for.
+Then, based on the info you already have, figure out which ones they might go for.

 For starters, this information will reveal your indirect competition.
 It will also help you in writing a unique selling proposition to show why your product is the better choice.
 That’s what persona marketing is all about!

 We’ve repeated the word content 10 times before even getting to this step.
 That’s a lot.
 But, obviously, it’s important.